swmmrman/x728-Monitor/README.md

 # x728
 Monitor for the x728 Pi UPS.
+This will perform a safe shutdown after a specified timeout once the external is cut.
-This is tested,and developed using Raspbian on a Raspberry Pi 3B+ This was started from the original x728 software, the goal is a daemon that be run in via systemd.
+This is tested,and developed using Raspbian on a Raspberry Pi 4

 Steps: